SpeakUP Academy

 What does the suffix -borne mean in English?

-The suffix -borne carried, transmitted, or transported by a specified medium or force In Spanish it usually maps to transmitido por / transportado por / llevado por.
+The suffix -borne combines with the word for the carrying medium: air + borne = airborne; water + borne = waterborne.
+In Spanish it usually maps to transmitido por / transportado por / llevado por.

 Can you give an example of a word with -borne?